chrisballinger/prosody-modules/mod_candy/README.markdown

 After the module has been loaded, Candy will by default be reachable from `http://example.com:5280/candy/`

-It may be helpful to also enable [mod\_default\_bookmarks] so that Candy users always have some room(s) to join, or it will show an empty screen.
+You can configure what rooms to join using either `candy_rooms` (an array) or [mod\_default\_bookmarks].
+By default, Candy will attempt to join rooms that the current user has bookmarked.
+If there are no rooms to join, then Candy will show an emtpy screen.

 Compatibility
 =============